ENSTABretagneRobotics/razor_imu_9dof/README.md

 -----------

 The IMU follows ENU Convention.

 East  = 0 degree

 North = 90 degree

 West  = 180 degree / -180 degree

 South = -90 degree

+Accelerations and angular accelerations are also taken care of.
+(Right Hand Rule)

 This standard is in lines with ROS REP 105.
 This driver can be used for direct interfacing with robot_localization node.

 The setup used is shown below for reference